Jeffrey C Rosenthal

-My earlier work as a practising accountant and consultant covered a wide range of business activities and trade association work, as well as all of the usual functions associated with accounting practices in the Small to Medium sized Enterprise field (SME’s).
-I held an Insolvency Licence until the end of 1998, and was a Registered Auditor until the end of 1999.
+My earlier work as a practicing accountant and consultant covered a wide range of business activities and trade association work, as well as all of the usual functions associated with accounting practices in the Small to Medium sized Enterprise field (SME’s).
+I held an Insolvency License until the end of 1998, and was a Registered Auditor until the end of 1999.

 My consultancy activities included the independent valuation of businesses; advising on business mergers and break‑up; preparing prospectuses and negotiating the sale of businesses; advising vendors on the sales of minority interests; advising the purchasers in a management buy‑out; a substantial individual voluntary arrangement; negotiating finance facilities for numerous clients; assisting clients in resolving a wide range of disputes.

 My dispute resolution experience covers the following areas:

 - Professional negligence claims

 - Professional fee disputes

 - Consumer complaints regarding holidays, mortgages, finance and leasing, and home improvements

 - Neighbour disputes relating to high hedges and boundaries